Next AI CMO lunch: April 28, 2026 · San FranciscoAI CMO lunch · Apr 28 · SFReserve your seat →

 How to Set Up Claude Desktop for File Analysis

 Before Claude can work with your files, you need to give it a place to read and write.
-We'll walk you through how to create a single dedicated folder and connect it to Claude Desktop.
+Here is how to create a dedicated folder and connect it to Claude Desktop.

 Create Your Working Folder

-First, create a folder called Claude somewhere easy to find.
+Create a folder called Claude somewhere easy to find.
 On a Mac, open Finder and create it inside Documents.
 On Windows, do the same in your Documents folder or wherever makes sense.
-This is the one folder Claude will have access to.
-Think of it as a shared workspace between you and the AI.
+This is the one folder Claude will have access to -- think of it as a shared workspace between you and the AI.

 Enable Code Execution